 Q: Who owns Twin Cities School of Dance?

-A: No one.
-Our studio is a 501(c)(3) non-profit organization run by a Board of Directors.
+A: Our studio is a 501(c)(3) non-profit organization run by a Board of Directors.
 With the exception of teachers and front desk staff, all others are unpaid volunteers, and we heavily rely on the help of our parents to help make the studio a success.
 We’re always looking for new parents to join the Board, so let a current member or the front desk know if you’re interested!

 Q: If we pay tuition, why are there so many fundraising activities?